20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © suronin © Rat007

-Across the Danxia landscape zone, a kaleidoscope of numerous red rocky outcrops resembles weird and wonderful shapes like castles, cones, towers; as well as humans, creatures, birds, and beasts.
+Across the Danxia landscape zone, a kaleidoscope of numerous red rocky outcrops resembles weird and wonderful shapes like castles, cones, and towers, as well as humans, creatures, birds, and beasts.
 Their peaks peeping through the mist and clouds produce mirage-like scenery of fantastic mountains and pavilions.

 Mont Saint-Michel Island, France